Commencement > Ceremonies & Events > Traditions > Academic Dress

 The roots of academic dress date back to the 12th and 13th centuries, when universities were first forming and almost everyone was clothed in long flowing robes.
 Medieval scholars studied and worked in unheated buildings, and wore long gowns, hoods and eventually skull caps.
 Universities in the 14th century forbade "excess in apparel" and decreed that scholars wear a long gown.
 Universities in England were thought to be the first to make institutional rules governing academic dress.

 Universities came to assign colors to specific subject areas, and that practice was standardized in the United States in the late 19th century.
 Colors used in academic dress have significance to the degree earned, but not the academic major.
-The following are the colors used in DePaul's academic dress:
+The following are the colors that DePaul uses for tassels and/or hood trim:

 The gown worn by a person earning a baccalaureate degree has long, pleated front panels and long, pointed sleeves, and is worn closed.
 The master's gown has very long sleeves, closed at the bottom, and the arms of the wearer are placed through an opening in the front of the sleeves.
 Doctoral gowns may be worn open, and they are distinguished by velvet panels around the neck and down the front of the gown.

 Both the master and the doctoral graduates wear hoods, the doctor's is the longest at four feet.
 Often hoods are lined with the official color of the University.
 DePaul's colors are blue and red.
 The velvet color on the hood corresponds to the graduate's discipline or college/school.